KeithBurghardt/RecSim/README.md

 - *GT*: If true, we use the oracle strategy (idealized upper bound on performance)
 - *realization*: The unique number associated with a given realization of the simulation
 - **(Legacy):** rand_rec:  If true, we the model runs the random strategy.
 This is exactly the same as eps = 1.0 and so can be set to False

+### collect_AB_sims
+- r: number of items recommended before the student model is retrained
+- fract_available: initial fraction of data used to train the student model (default = 0.001)
+- embeddings: latent features in student model (we output both 2 and 5 to test robustness).
+This parameter is "k'" in the paper.

 ## Output
 File name lists basic parameters for code, including whether uniform_beta = True (feature of teacher model)